 When Repair Is Best

-In most cases, furnace issues can be easily identified and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace issues can be easily identified and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — it stands a very good chance that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Gainesville area home efficiently (your HVAC professional can help you determine this), then it is still likely and more affordable to repair it.
 Usually, as long as you are not seeing a trending increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Our recommendation relating to furnace repairs is that if the repairs you must get are less than one-third of the investment of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best option.
 Don’t forget that even if you are experiencing a drop in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Gainesville home’s ductwork to see if he thinks these solutions could boost the efficiency of your furnace.
 Talk to Service Experts Heating & Air Conditioning about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best